lonate12/pittman-park-pickup/project_documents/design_document.md

 # 5. Proposed Architecture Overview

-*Describe broadly how you are proposing to solve for the requirements you described in Section 3.*

-*This may include class diagram(s) showing what components you are planning to build.*

-*You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements.*

-I'm not sure if I should outline the deployment architecture or the backend design, so I'll cover my thoughts for both.

-With regards to tech stack/deployment architecture, I'm leaning towards Svelt for the FE and Spring Boot for the BE.
+With regards to tech stack/deployment architecture, I'll use Svelt for the FE and Spring Boot for the BE.
-However, I'm still considering API Gateway/Lambda for the API.
-Would need help with the pros/cons of this.
-I'd like to leverage infrastructure as code via CloudFormation or Terraform, if it doesn't prove too burdensome.
 DynamoDB for the DB.
-It would be great if I could set up a basic CI/CD pipeline in order to easily deploy things as I make changes.
-However, I want to move fast, so if that proves to be too big of a hurdle to learn/overcome quickly, I can leave that piece.

 # 6. API